latolukasz/beeorm-doc/docs/guide/mysql_queries.md

 :::

 :::warning
-When you are using transactions remember to use one instance of engine for every transaction.
+When you are using transactions, remember to use one instance of engine for every transaction.
 You can use `engine.Clone()`:

 ```go{10}